mrmap-community/mrmap/docs/source/installation/6-http-server.rst

     $ ln -s /etc/nginx/sites-available/mrmap /etc/nginx/sites-enabled/mrmap

-3. Change server_name to your name or ipaddress in `/etc/nginx/sites-available/mrmap`
+3. Change server_name to your name or ipaddress in `/etc/nginx/sites-available/mrmap`.
+In the following example the server is available under `10.0.10.10`

 .. code-block:: console